akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A royal forester, patrolling the woods, had seen the armed men ride toward the chapel.
 He did not engage.
 He rode back to the nearest village and blew his horn – a long, low note that meant *danger*.

 The villagers knew the sound.
 Some gathered torches.
-Others ran to the castle to alert the Queen’s men.
+Another forester then rode quickly up to Rockingham castle to alert the Queen’s men there.

 The horn echoed through the trees.